Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Exit Code Harmonization & CI Gating

-Version constraints matter for stable behavior.
 Use Ruff >=0.1.6 for consistent --exit-zero support.
 Use mypy >=1.0 for reliable --show-error-codes.
-To gate CI reliably, force both tools to return 0 during execution.
-Capture their standard output for logging.
+To gate CI reliably, run both tools and evaluate their exit codes together.
+A unified wrapper script ensures full log aggregation before returning a single status code.

 Avoid set -e in these wrappers to prevent premature pipeline termination.
-A unified wrapper script then evaluates the captured state.
-This ensures full log aggregation before returning a single status code.

 #!/usr/bin/env bash